Layout Rules in Zoho CRM offer an interface for you to seamlessly manage dependency between fields in a layout.

 Actions that can be triggered

-There are three actions that can be triggered when layout rule critera are met.
+There are four actions that can be triggered when layout rule criteria are met.

 Show Field : Choose this action when you want specific fields to be shown only when the prescribed criteria are met.